IPv6-mPvD/pvdd/README.md

 When a RA carries a new PVDID, an entry for this PVDID is created in the database.

 Failure to create the netlink socket (because of insufficient rights) does not prevent the daemon to start.
+This capacity to start without a netlink socket is obviously mostly useful only in debug mode.

 ## Clients
 The daemon is acting as a server accepting clients connections on a socket bound on the